So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 So what is ashwagandha for?

-I see it as a nootropic that provides neuroprotection from stress hormones, and improves cognitive function at the same time.
+I see it as a nootropic that provides neuroprotection from stress, and improves cognitive function at the same time.

 Ashwagandha is one of those miracle herbs that has so many benefits that it literally seems like a gift from God.